noslav/ballot-demo/README.md

 # Voting Ballot DApp

-Built a voting ballot application with 4 Candidates for elections such that there is a chairperson who is authorized to register voters.
+Built a voting ballot application with 4 candidates for elections such that there is a chairperson who is authorized to register voters.
 Voters have the permission to vote only after the registration process.

 <small> The smart contract used is based on the example in solidity docs </small>